Department of Infectious Disease Epidemiology

 Work spans a wide range of disease areas, including emerging infectious diseases, HIV, malaria, tuberculosis, polio, influenza, mosquito-borne viral infections, sexually transmitted infections, neglected tropical diseases (NTDs), and bacterial and fungal infections.
 Since much of our research has direct relevance to policy, we work in close partnership with a wide range of public and global health organisations – notably Public Health England and the World Health Organisation (WHO).

-The department hosts two major externally-funded research centres: the MRC Centre for Global Infectious Disease Analysis, the Abdul Latif Jameel Institute for Disease and Emergency Analytics and the NIHR Health Protection Research Unit for Modelling Methodology.
+The department hosts two major externally-funded research centres: the MRC Centre for Global Infectious Disease Analysis, the Abdul Latif Jameel Institute for Disease and Emergency Analytics and the NIHR Health Protection Research Unit in Modelling Methodology.
 In addition, we are proud to be the academic home of a WHO Collaborating Centre, the UNAIDS Reference Group on Estimates, Modelling and Projections, the London Centre for Neglected Tropical Disease Research and the Schistosomiasis Control Initiative.